LewisB321/ProjectScripts/README.md

 CHECKS.SH = MAIN SCRIPT.
 ONLY USE THIS, OTHERS ARE JUST WHERE THE FUNCTIONS ARE

 Flags:
-p - for public sites.
-Will add https:// by default when running some of the tests.
-For now i've disabled the API lookup because it's gonna ruin my free usage f - force.
-Use this for any public sites because 9/10 times they won't respond to pings h - hostname.
-Can be url or just ip
+p - Public. yes or https://
+f - Force.
+Use this for any public sites because 9/10 times they won't respond to pings h - Hostname.
+Can be url or ip.
+Takes port number as an argument as well i.e. 172.17.0.2:3000 w - Wappaylzer.
+Uses API of Wappalyzer tool.
+I have limited calls so be nice r - Resource(skip).
+Skips the checks for /resources and /js if you know it's used for other purposes

-by default p & f will be set to no. If you wanna enable them, do -p y or -f y
+These flags are no by default so you only have to specify if you want them on

 PUBLIC EXAMPLE:
-bash checks.sh -h www.twitter.com -p y -f y
+bash checks.sh -h www.twitter.com -p y -f y -w y -r y

 PRIVATE EXAMPLE:
 bash checks.sh -h localhost

-TEST1 - WEB SERVER VERSION.
-Works but fairly useless unless target is Apache, won't advertise version number

-TEST2 - HTTP METHODS.
-Works but again fairly useless since 99% of the time they will be safe

-TEST3 - MULTIPLE SUBTESTS FOR JS/PHP.
-Still a work in progress, especially making the output useful

-TEST4 - ENCRYPTION.
-Still doesn't play nice in the main script so you'll have to run it individually :-(

-TWITTER IS AN ASSHOLE SITE SO IT OMITS WWW OR THE TESTS DON'T WORK >:(
+RESOURCE AND JAVASCRIPT FOLDER LOOKUP DOESN'T WORK >:( At the end you'll be asked if you want to output findings to a text file.
+Work in progress.